-Westfield State University’s Certified Supply Chain Professional Exam Preparation Program is designed to prepare those seeking to obtain their CSCP certification.
+Westfield State University’s live online Certified Supply Chain Professional Exam Preparation Program is designed to provide the knowledge for students to pass the CSCP exam and demonstrate their expertise in supply chain planning and operations.
 Participants will gain the skills to effectively manage global supply chain activities that involve suppliers, plants, distributors, and customers located around the world.
 CSCP serves the needs of both professionals and employers by keeping participants and their organization more competitive in today’s economy.

 The following demonstrates common career paths for supply chain professionals.

 Why earn your CSCP designation?

 Earning your CSCP makes you a recognized expert in the supply chain field.
 This professional distinction sets you apart from your colleagues, proving your high level of knowledge and skills.

 After earning your CSCP you will be able to:

 - Help your company reach its ideal supply chain state

 - Use data to link production, distribution, purchasing, and service

 - Identify and classify supply chain risk and develop risk response plans